hatari/hatari/readme.txt

 Hatari (some Linux distributions use separate development packages for these header files)!

-For compiling Hatari, you currently need GNU-C and GNU-Make.
-Please note that GNU-Make is often called "gmake" instead of "make" on non-Linux systems.
-To configure the build process, you currently have two options: You can either use the supplied configure script (type "./configure --help" to see the options) or you can edit the file Makefile.cnf manually.
-Don't forget to use some good CFLAGS for the compiler optimizations, e.g. run "configure" in the following way:

- CFLAGS="-O3 -fomit-frame-pointer" ./configure
+For compiling Hatari, you need a C compiler (preferably GNU C), and a working CMake installation (see http://www.cmake.org/ for details).

+CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on Mac OS X. To run CMake, you've got to pass the path to the sources of Hatari as parameter, for example run the following if you are in the topmost directory of the Hatari source tree:

+ cmake .

+Have a look at the manual of CMake for other options.
+Alternatively, you can use the "cmake-gui" program to configure the sources with a graphical application.
+For your convenience we also ship an old-fashioned configure script which can be used as a wrapper for running cmake.
+Type "./configure --help" to see the options of this script.

-Then you can compile Hatari by typing "make" (or "gmake").
-If all works fine, you'll get the executable "hatari" in the src/ subdirectory.
+Assuming that you've used the Makefile generator of CMake, and cmake finished the configuration successfully, you can compile Hatari by typing "make".
+If all works fine, you'll get the executable "hatari" in the src/ subdirectory of the build tree.
+You can then install the emulator by typing "make install".

  4) Running Hatari